Trusted WordPress tutorials, when you need them most.

 Click on the ‘Add Page’ button to add it.

-After that, don’t forget to click on the ‘Save Changes’ button to store your settings.
+After that, don’t forget to click the ‘Save Changes’ button to store your settings.

 All in One SEO will now include your custom HTML page URL in your WordPress XML sitemaps.
 Search engines will be able to find the URL and treat it as any other page from your website.

 We hope this article helped you learn how to upload an HTML page to WordPress without causing errors.
-You may also want to see our WordPress SEO guide to get more traffic or take a look at our beginner’s guide to WordPress speed and performance.
+You may also want to see our WordPress SEO guide to get more traffic or our beginner’s guide to WordPress speed and performance.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.